cap-js/docs/java/cqn-services/remote-services.md

 Retrieval strategies are part of a set of configuration options provided by Cloud SDK which are exposed by CAP Java as part of the configuration for _Remote Services_.
 For details refer to section about [destination strategies](#destination-strategies).

-### Using BTP Reuse Services
+### Using BTP Service Bindings { #service-binding-based-scenarios }

-If the credentials for the remote API are available as If the remote API is running on the BTP, it is likely that you can leverage Service Binding-based _Remote Services_.
+If the remote API is running on SAP BTP, it is likely that you can leverage Service Binding-based _Remote Services_.
 The CAP Java SDK will extract the relevant information from the service binding to connect to the remote API.
-The advantage over destination-based _Remote Services_ is the simpler usage.
-There is no need to manually externalize configuration (e.g. credentials) for example into a BTP destination.
-Also, aspects like credential rotation is provided out-of-the box.
+The advantage of service-binding-based _Remote Services_ is the much simpler usage.
+A service binding abstracts from several aspects of remote service communication.
+For instance, it provides authentication information, the location and optionally parameters.
+In constrast to BTP destinations in general, it can be created and refreshed by a technical user which allows automatic credential rotation.
+Hence, location and security aspects of remote services is transparent to CAP applications in case of service bindings.

+#### Binding to Local Service

 In the following example, the remote API is running as another CAP application within the same SaaS application.
-Both the calling CAP application and the _Remote Service_ are bound to the same (shared) xsuaa service instance and, thus, accept JWT tokens issued by the single xsuaa instance.
+Both the calling CAP application and the _Remote Service_ are bound to the same (shared) XSUAA service instance and, thus, accept JWT tokens issued by the single XSUAA instance.

 ```yaml
 cds: